Ebay Buyer Scams & How To Avoid Them

 The Item Not As Described Scam

-Number four we have the item is not as described scam.
+Number four of the ebay buyer scams we have the item is not as described scam.
 Now this isn’t necessarily a scam this is just really, really annoying for sellers.

 Did you know that even if your listing says no returns accepted and this is an option that you can specify on eBay listings there is nothing to stop a buyer from initiating a return and you having to accept it.